Veteran Entrepreneurship Training Program

 About the Program

-The Center for Entrepreneurial Studies at Rider University will be offering a free, eight week entrepreneurship program in the summer of 2015.
+The Center for Entrepreneurial Studies at Rider University offers a free, eight week entrepreneurship program in the summer.
 This program will have veterans develop a business concept and work on a business plan for a new venture idea or guide an existing business, and will take place at Rider's Lawrenceville campus.
 It will be run in two phases.
 Phase one will have veterans develop their business concept.
 This concept must be finalized before moving onto phase two, the full business plan creation process.
 Only veterans whose business concept is approved by the program can move into phase two because to build a business plan at this rapid pace, it has to come from a solid concept.
 Included in this business plan development program are two additional workshops: one on accounting fundamentals and the other on business research skills.